03 · Local SEO consultant · seo-consultant.co

 Local search is different to organic search because the results set is influenced by where the person searching is standing.
 A dentist 200 metres away will almost always appear higher than a dentist two miles away, regardless of how strong the further-away practice is on classical SEO factors.
 That reality is sometimes called the proximity bias, and pretending we can overrule it is dishonest.
 What we can do is make sure that inside your proximity window (the radius where Google considers you a candidate at all) you are the most prominent and the most relevant option.

-Google Business Profile as the core asset
+Google Business Profile is the core asset: and the one most often neglected.

 GBP is the single most important local asset, and also the one most often neglected.
 A fully built-out profile includes correct primary and secondary categories, a specific service list with individual descriptions, product entries where relevant, full attribute coverage, a consistent post cadence (weekly, ideally), photos refreshed monthly, answered Q&A (both proactive self-answered entries and responsive real answers), messaging turned on with a realistic response time, and a booking integration where the sector supports it.
 Most clinics and firms we onboard are operating at maybe 40% of GBP's structural completeness.

-Review velocity, not just volume
+Recency and velocity, not just volume.

 A business with 200 reviews from three years ago and none in the last six months is losing local ground regardless of the stars.
 Google treats review recency and velocity (the rate of new reviews over time) as a prominence signal.
 The fix is not review gating or review gaming, both of which are explicit policy violations and can result in review wipes or profile suspension.
 The fix is a clean workflow in your operations that asks every post-service customer, delivered at the right moment in their journey, and responded to within 24 hours.